 If you do nothing to complete, extend, or freeze your Incomplete by the deadline, it will lapse to an F. The F can be reversed by submitting the Petition to Extend an Incomplete.

 Seniors!
 If you are graduating you must complete all Incompletes in required courses (i.e., necessary to graduate) by the end of the semester (the last day of finals) or you will not graduate that term.

 You cannot remove an incomplete grade by repeating the course.
 If you repeat the course the incomplete lapses to an F or NP.
 If attending class is required by the instructor as a condition of removing the incomplete grade, you should arrange to sit in on the course informally.

 DEADLINES FOR COMPLETING INCOMPLETES

-- Incompletes received in fall semester must be finished by the first day of class the following fall semester
+- Grades for Incompletes received in a fall semester must be posted in CalCentral by the instructor by the first day of classes the following fall semester

-- Incompletes received in spring semester must be finished by the first day of class the following spring semester
+- Grades for Incompletes received in a spring semester must be posted in CalCentral by the instructor by the first day of classes the following spring semester

-- Incompletes received in Summer Session are the same as for Spring Incompletes the first day of class the following SPRING semester
+- Grades for Incompletes received in Summer Session are the same as for Spring Incompletes - they must be posted in CalCentral by the instructor by the first day of classes the following SPRING semester